SanketDhengre/JAVASCRIPT-QR_CODE_GENERATOR/README.md

 ## Features

-Generates QR codes using JavaScript
++ Generates QR codes using JavaScript
-Customizable QR code parameters such as size, error correction level, and data encoding Supports multiple data types including text, URLs, email addresses, phone numbers, and more Provides an easy-to-use API for generating QR codes programmatically Lightweight and easy to integrate into existing projects Works in modern web browsers
++Customizable QR code parameters such as size, error correction level, and data encoding +Supports multiple data types including text, URLs, email addresses, phone numbers, and more +Provides an easy-to-use API for generating QR codes programmatically +Lightweight and easy to integrate into existing projects +Works in modern web browsers